prashantkodali/CodeMixToolkit/README.md

 docker pull prakod/gcm-codemix-generator
 ```

-### Installation instructions (after pulling docker image)
+### Instructions to run the docker image (after pulling docker image)
 ```
-docker run -p 5000:5000 -p 6000:6000 prakod/codemix-gcm-generator (this can alternatively be done using Docker desktop)
+docker run -p 5000:5000 -p 6000:6000 -d prakod/codemix-gcm-generator (this can alternatively be done using Docker desktop)
 ```
 - This will create a container based on the Docker image.
 Get the ID of the container (using the Desktop app or `docker ps`)
 - Then run: